nativewind/nativewind/README.md

 cd my-tailwind-native-app
 ```

-## 2. Install the dependancies
+## 2. Install the dependencies

-You will need to install `tailwindcss-react-native` and it's peer dependancy `tailwindcss`.
+You will need to install `tailwindcss-react-native` and it's peer dependency `tailwindcss`.

 ```bash
 npm install tailwindcss-react-native